PINTO0309/RT-DETR/README.md

-# This fork only has some parameters customized for learning Wholebody25.
+# This fork `train` branch only has some parameters customized for learning Wholebody25.

 ---